signalogic/SigSRF_SDK/codecs_page.md

     #define DS_CODEC_INFO_HANDLE                      /* specifies the "codec" param (first param) is interpreted as an hCodec (i.e. handle created by prior call to DSCodecCreate().
 This is the default if neither DS_CODEC_INFO_HANDLE or DS_CODEC_INFO_TYPE is given */
     #define DS_CODEC_INFO_TYPE                        /* specifies the "codec" param (first param) is interpreted as a codec_type */
 ```
+  DSGetCodecInfo() item flags

-DSGetCodecInfo() item flags.
-If no item flag is given, DS_CODEC_INFO_HANDLE should be specified and pInfo is expected to point to a CODEC_PARAMS struct.
-Some item flags must be combined with the DS_CODEC_INFO_HANDLE flag (see per-flag comments)
+  * if no item flag is given, DS_CODEC_INFO_HANDLE should be specified and pInfo is expected to point to a CODEC_PARAMS struct
+  * some item flags must be combined with the DS_CODEC_INFO_HANDLE flag (see per-flag comments)

 ```c++
     #define DS_CODEC_INFO_NAME                        /* returns codec name in text string pointed to by pInfo.
 A typical string length is 5-10 char, and always less than CODEC_NAME_MAXLEN char */